gedeschaines/IK_Solver/README.md

 <a href="https://youtu.be/iXLfiAvkbyg"><img src="./docs/images/Hollerith_card.jpg" alt="https://commons.wikimedia.org/wiki/File:Hollerith_card.jpg" width="526" height="236"></a>

-Electromechanical typing and only 80 characters; tabbing, spacing and verbose statements were a luxury not a necessity.
-And no, that's not me or my father in the YouTube video presented when you click on the Hollerith card image.
+Electromechanical typing and only 80 characters; tabbing, spacing and verbose statements were a luxury, not a necessity.
+And no, that's not me or my dad in the YouTube video presented when you click on the Hollerith card image.

 The IK_Solver program's primary role is as a simple demonstration and learning tool for